 3GPP Configuration Management (CM) has the system modification functions and system monitoring functions (as described in [4]).
 It can support the operations of NE creation/deletion/conditioning and the other operations of information request/report or report control.
 NE can be configured into service or out of service and the NM can get the object creation/deletion and object attribute value change or state change notifications of NE.

-NFV configuration management includes the configuration of VNF application specific parameters (3GPP mobile service related) and the configuration of VNF deployment specific parameters (non-3GPP mobile service related).
+In a 3GPP mobile network that includes VNF(s), configuration management includes the configuration of VNF application specific parameters (3GPP mobile service related) and the configuration of VNF deployment specific parameters (non-3GPP mobile service related).

 From 3GPP perspective, NE object and configuration parameters (e.g. identification, port, neighbour relation) are modelled as the Information Object Class attributes of CM.
 An example of IOC would be the MMEFunction defined in [5].
 ETSI NFV MANO refers to IOC attributes as VNF application specific parameters.